 DON JUAN

 The Russian novelist… what was his name? …he spoke about “the instinctual longing for oneself.”
-Deny the pursuit for oneself, and rage most certainly follows.
+Deny the pursuit for oneself, one’s inherent possibility, and rage most certainly follows.

 (to DEVIL)